sophie-sdsv/bi-take-home/README.md

 | Tuesday       | DHL - Express Worldwide        |
 | Wednesday     | USPS - First Class             |

 Scenario 5
 : Marketing Team would like to know, on average how much time does it take for a client to get activated.
 Activation Time is calculated from onboarding to the first shipment made

+Good Luck and Feel free to reach out to HR in case of any queries.